Breast Reconstruction Surgery in Houston, Texas

 Preparing For Your Surgery

-Your oncologist and Dr. Berzin will give you specific instructions on how to prepare for surgery, including guidelines on eating and drinking, smoking, and taking or avoiding certain vitamins and medications.
+Dr. Berzin will give you specific instructions on how to prepare for surgery, including guidelines on eating and drinking, smoking cessation, and taking or avoiding certain vitamins and medications.

 While making preparations, be sure to arrange for someone to drive you home after your surgery and to help you out for a few days, if needed.